 After the second round of screening, it is usually pretty clear that you are in the running.
 Perhaps it is just a feeling, or perhaps the recruiter has a good read from their past work with this company.
 Anyway, you are beginning to think you will be successful in the process.
 Your confidence is rising, and you are getting pumped up.
-Naturally, the company you are interviewing with is selling themselves, and that increases.
-You might not hear them talk about the wonders of working there, how there is BBQ unicorn on Thursdays, or that you will likely be serenaded by sirens as you walk into the building, but they are certainly trying to sell you as well as their company.
+Naturally, the company you are interviewing with is selling themselves, and effort that increases.
+You might not explicitly hear them talk about the wonders of working there, how there is BBQ unicorn on Thursdays, or that you will likely be serenaded by sirens as you walk into the building, but they are certainly trying to sell you on their company.

 If they are cagey, or feel like they are hiding something when you ask about these things, that is a big red flag.
 Dig deeper and harder.
 I have learned that all these factors are quite important to your ability to get the job done.
 Having some foreknowledge or lay of the land is essential to your hitting the ground running.
 But this isn’t enough…

 Depending on the size of the company you are joining, there will be some onboarding items.
 Small organization, it will likely be an HR person sitting with you for a few hours going over policies and procedures, Fortune 500 company?
 You can count on a week of training on things like expenses, corporate ethics, the HR management system, and other sundry items.
 Keep a cheerful face, and power through it.

 The ideal situation is that you have an enlightened manager who has a 30/60/90 day plan to allow you to climb the learning curve.
 Count your blessings if this happens.
 But don’t bet on it.